sbosnick/luther/README.md

 ## Contribution

+Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+By participating in this project you agree to abide by its terms.

+You may wish to review our [Contributing Guidelines][guidelines] before making a contribution.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Luther by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+[code-of-conduct]: CODE_OF_CONDUCT.md
+[guidelines]: CONTRIBUTING.md